Yorkshire is famous for its links with the supernatural world, so if spooky tales are your thing, this will be right up your street.

 The Headless Drunk

 One of the more gruesome ghost stories in Yorkshire is the tale of Bert Marshal.
 His ghost is said to haunt the railway track at the top of Robin Hood’s Bay on moonless nights.
 Unusually, his spirit clasps a pair of dentures, the same ones he stole from a corpse to replace his own teeth.
 His death however, is even more gory.

-A cash-poor farmer who was unable to afford a horse, he walked along the railway line every Friday night to his favourite pub, the Windhill Inn.
+A poor farmer who was unable to afford a horse, he walked along the railway line every Friday night to his favourite pub, the Windhill Inn.
 One drunken night, while walking home, he fell asleep on the railway tracks.
 A train sped past and decapitated him.
 When the police arrived, they could find no sign of his head, only his lifeless body.
-Bert’s headless ghost has been known to drift around the track ever since, making a clacking sound with the dentures to try find his missing head.
+Bert’s headless ghost has been known to drift around the track ever since, making a clacking sound with his dentures to try to find his missing head.

 The Half Ghost of Spofforth Castle

 Dating back to the 15th century, Spofforth Castle was once home to the powerful Percy family but was ruined during the Civil War.
 Hardly anyone visits the ruins today, well, with the possible exception of a resident ghost.
 The first record of a ghostly sighting here was in the 1960s, when a group of picnickers saw a bluish-white hue hurtle from the top of the tower.

 A few years later, a school group witnessed the same thing.
 The apparition appeared at the top of the tower out of nowhere, and to their horror, the bottom half of her body was missing.
 Thinking it was a real lady, they screamed as she fell to the ground, but before she got there, she disappeared into thin air.
 Unsure whether to be relieved or thoroughly spooked, they made a swift exit.